ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 ## Sibling Glue example

-Here the delegating zone "test" contains 2 delegations for the subzones "bar.test" and "foo.test".
-The nameservers for "foo.test" require sibling glue from "bar.test" (ns1.bar.test and ns2.bar.test).
+Here the delegating zone "test" contains 2 sub-delegations for the subzones "bar.test" and "foo.test".

 ~~~
       bar.test.
 86400   IN NS      ns1.bar.test.